radhika-a/webpack-boilerplate/README.md

 # webpack-boilerplate

-It is bootstrap applicaiton of webpack projects
+It is a boilerplate applicaiton of webpack projects

 It has implemented with latest version of webpack(4) created a component structure with the help of different loaders